 Within scope

 The single page web application will enable a user to add errors that occur in the dispensing of drugs to patients.
 Depending on the user’s security level, they will be able to run different visualisations (graphs, charts, and Excel reports) to see causes of errors in a simple way, complete searches/filtering of records as well as sending various reports to a contact or contact list.
-There will also be an ability to add and delete users and delete error records.
+There will also be an ability to add and delete users.

 Users will need to be able to:

 Add an error, selecting the appropriate details from various dropdown menus.
-User will also be able to enter a short free text description of circumstances leading up to error.
+User will also be able to enter a short free text description of circumstances relating to error.

 Search/filter errors in the database.